mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Selecting the LLM-as-judge Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, llm-as-judge metrics use ``openai:/gpt-4`` as the judge. you can change it by passing.
+By default, llm-as-judge metrics use ``openai:/gpt-4`` as the judge.
+You can change the default judge model by passing an override to the ``model`` argument within the metric definition, as shown below.
 In addition to OpenAI models, you can also use any endpoint via MLflow Deployments.
 Use :py:func:`mlflow.deployments.set_deployments_target` to set the target deployment client.

 To use an endpoint hosted by a local MLflow Deployments Server, you can use the following code.